cultuurnet/stoplight-docs-uitpas/docs/Terminology.md

 For example: the City of Hasselt awards a 5 euro discount to all passholders of Hasselt.
 This discount will automatically be made available to all inhabitants of Hasselt.
 When the UiTPAS-price for an inabitant of Hasselt is checked, this coupon will show up as an option and can then be redeemed.

+## Check-in

+When a passholder saves an UiTPAS point, we call this a check-in.
+An UiTPAS point is earned for participating in a specific event, mostly by holding the card to a check-in device located at the organizer of the event.

+## Rewards

+After saving UiTPAS points, a passholder can trade them for fun [rewards](https://www.uitpas.be/voordelen-zoeken#/voordelen) provided by local UiTPAS organizers.

+Some rewards can only be traded at the event of the organizer (material rewards like a goodie bag).
+Other rewards can also be traded online via [UiTPAS.be](http://uitpas.be) (digital rewards such as an e-ticket).